oniden/cholor/README.md

-This is a OpenCL accelarated implementation of the K3C (formely 5CP) specified raw *violeur format* encoder and decoder written in C99, to benifit off any type of OpenCL compatible device not just the CPU for now it chooses the default.
+This is a OpenCL accelarated implementation of the K3C (formely 5CP) specified raw *violeur format* encoder and decoder written in C99, to benifit off any type of OpenCL compatible device not just the CPU, for now it chooses the default.

 ### Building